While most couples choose to get married in the warmer, summer season, a beautiful winter wedding offers plenty of promise, too

-In fact, winter weddings are becoming more and more popular for a number of different reasons.
-We’ve come up with 10 top reasons why you should be planning to get hitched at this beautiful time of year.
+But it turns out that winter weddings are now becoming almost as popular with soon-to-be-wed couples.
+Here are just some of the reasons you should be planning to get hitched at this beautiful time of year…

 Make your money go further

 Choosing a winter wedding date gives you a big bargaining chip with your suppliers.
-Winter tends to be a less busy time of year so you’ll find more availability and suppliers are keen to sell their wares at this time.
-Look around and use the Internet to see what’s on offer.
-For example, Berwick Lodge near Bristol is offering a winter wedding package for £4500 which includes venue hire and a wedding breakfast for up to 50 guests.
+Winter tends to be a less busy time of year, so you’ll find more availability and suppliers are keen to sell their wares at this time.
+Look around and use the internet to see what’s on offer.

 A holiday season